9/11 was a test. The books of the last two decades show how America failed.

 “It is for now far easier for a researcher to explain how and why September 11 happened than it is to explain the aftermath,” Steve Coll writes in “Ghost Wars,” his 2004 account of the CIA’s pre-9/11 involvement in Afghanistan.
 Throughout that aftermath, Washington fantasized about remaking the world in its image, only to reveal an ugly image of itself to the world.

 The literature of 9/11 also considers Osama bin Laden’s varied aspirations for the attacks and his shifting visions of that aftermath.
 He originally imagined America as weak and easily panicked, retreating from the world — in particular from the Middle East — as soon as its troops began dying.
-But bin Laden also came grasp, perhaps self-servingly, the benefits of luring Washington into imperial overreach, of “bleeding America to the point of bankruptcy,” as he put it in 2004, through endless military expansionism, thus beating back its global sway and undermining its internal unity.
+But bin Laden also came to grasp, perhaps self-servingly, the benefits of luring Washington into imperial overreach, of “bleeding America to the point of bankruptcy,” as he put it in 2004, through endless military expansionism, thus beating back its global sway and undermining its internal unity.
 “We anticipate a black future for America,” bin Laden told ABC News more than three years before the 9/11 attacks.
 “Instead of remaining United States, it shall end up separated states and shall have to carry the bodies of its sons back to America.”

 Bin Laden did not win the war of ideas.
 But neither did we.
 To an unnerving degree, the United States moved toward the enemy’s fantasies of what it might become — a nation divided in its sense of itself, exposed in its moral and political compromises, conflicted over wars it did not want but would not end.
 When President George W. Bush addressed the nation from the Oval Office on the evening of Sept.
 11, 2001, he asserted that America was attacked because it is “the brightest beacon for freedom and opportunity in the world, and no one will keep that light from shining.”
 Bush was correct; al-Qaeda could not dim the promise of America.
 Only we could do that to ourselves.